 Jamison, 20, of 445 N. Beaver St., is not charged with Westry's homicide, but police allege he fired a gun during the confrontation.

-He and 17-year-old associate Shaheim Carr -- who was captured Friday morning by U.S.
+He and 17-year-old associate Shaheim Carr -- who was captured Friday morning by U.S. marshals -- are both affiliated with the Parkway crew, according to York City Detective First Class Jeff Spence.

 Carr was wanted for questioning in Westry's homicide and also had outstanding warrants in two unrelated cases, including a non-fatal shooting, police have said.